yomboprime/cannelloni/README.md

 - New option ```-j```: Invert polarity of 'SLOE' input pin (i.e. assert high)
 - New option ```-k```: Invert polarity of 'PKTEND' input flag pin (i.e. assert high)
 - Flag options (the ones without values) can be shortened together; i.e., ```-o -0 -w``` can be shortened to ```-o0w```

+## Variable block size protocol

+If ```-u``` is given as argument (only for output), the block size to be transferred is no longer constant.
+Instead, first a 32 bit word is transferred, which contains the number of bytes of the next data block to be output (1 to 2^32-1, "0" is reserved).
+That is, each block is preceded by a word that tells its size.

+The next block size (in bytes) must not exceed the block limit specified by ```-b``` option (or its default value), in bytes.

 ## Not implemented